colorlessenergy/colorlessenergy.github.io/_all_projects/codinglead.md

 codinglead is a website to post content about front end web development.
 It currently has two authors [Daniel](https://planeswalker1.github.io/) and I.

+## goal

+The goal of codinglead is to help me improve breaking down ideas into small pieces to better understand a complex idea.

 ## technologies

 <div class="project__skills">